physicstravels/stanford-ug-physics-journal-club/index.md

 topic TBA

 *June 1, 2019:* Galit Anikeeva
-Intro to manifolds and cosmic topology.
+Introduction to manifolds and applications to cosmic topology.
 Inspired by readings from [Introduction to Manifolds, by Wu](https://www.springer.com/us/book/9781441973993)

 **Past Talks**